akash22022/Simple-chatbot/README.md

 # Simple-chatbot
-simple chatbot using python chatterbot library based on NLTK
+Simple chatbot using python chatterbot library based on NLTK